Deep Learning for Free-Hand Sketch: A Survey: Discussion

+\keypoint{{Scene Sketches}} { Scene-level sketch oriented deep learning is still under-studied.
+Recently, several seminal works (\eg, SketchyCOCO~\cite{Gao2020SketchyCOCO}, SceneSketcher~\cite{liu2020scenesketcher}) have opened up promising directions for scene-level sketch research.
+They not only contribute large-scale scene-level sketch datasets but also propose novel research topics, \eg, scene sketch based image generation~\cite{Gao2020SketchyCOCO}, fine-grained scene sketch based image retrieval~\cite{liu2020scenesketcher}.
+These novel topics are useful for the practical applications, \eg, sketch based scene design.
+It remains to be seen up to complexity of scenes are technically feasible - and practically appealing for users - to retrieve using sketches. }

+\keypoint{{3D Sketches}} { Collecting 3D sketches~\cite{xu2018model} is now easier thanks to new data collection equipment.
+This could support many interesting 3D sketch related research topics, \eg, combining virtual reality (VR)~\cite{jackson2016lift} and augmented reality (AR)~\cite{giunchi2019mixing,kwan2019mobi3dsketch,gasques2019you}.
+3D sketch research will help to bring sketch-based human-computer interaction from the 2D plane of the touch-screens to 3D spaces, enabling more immersive experience. }

-\keypoint{Diverse Sketch Subjects} Existing sketch datasets and applications focus on sketches depicting objects and scenes.
-However, in practical applications users may be interested in machines understanding more diverse sketched concepts, \eg, sheets, curves, histograms~\cite{roberts2015sketching}, maps~\cite{boniardi2016autonomous}, and user interface (UI) prototype drawings~\cite{jain2019sketch2code}.
-Sketch also can be studied with hand-written character together.
+\keypoint{Diverse Sketch Subjects} Existing sketch datasets and applications mainly focus on sketches depicting objects.
+However, in practical applications users may be interested in machines understanding more diverse sketched concepts, \eg, sheets, curves, histograms~\cite{roberts2015sketching}, maps~\cite{boniardi2016autonomous}, engineering sketches~\cite{Willis_2021_CVPR}, and user interface (UI) prototype drawings~\cite{jain2019sketch2code}.
+Sketch also can be studied together with hand-written characters.

-\keypoint{Sketch Pressure and Color} Existing free-hand sketches are collected by common touch-screen devices, \eg, mobile phone, tablet, \etc. Here the position of strokes is the main feature.
-However recent devices can increasingly sense pressure along strokes, providing a new sketch feature to analyze.
-Similarly, existing sketch analysis has mostly focused on black or grayscale sketches.
-Many drawing applications allow lines to be colored, and existing sketch analysis methods can be upgraded to analyze this cue.
+\keypoint{Sketch Color and Pressure} Existing free-hand sketches are collected by common touch-screen devices, \eg, phone or tablet.
+Here the position of strokes is the main feature, with color and texture not being widely collected.
+Thus, existing sketch analysis has mostly focused on black or grayscale sketches.
+However, sketches can already be colored, and recent devices can increasingly sense pressure along strokes.
+Upgrading models to exploit color, texture, and pressure properties of sketches remains as outstanding work.

+\keypoint{{Sketch Beautification}} {How to beautify sketch~\cite{paulson2008paleosketch} in various sketch-related HCI applications is interesting and challenging.
+Sketch beautification will not only refine user experience but also improve interaction efficiency in the sketch-based design applications, \eg, modifying a non-professional sketch to a professional sketch~\cite{li2020sketchman}.}

+\keypoint{{Sketch-Based Design}} {People often use very simple or even scrawled sketches at the beginning of a design to brainstorm and generate inspiration.
+Thus, there are some very useful sketch-based designing applications that can help people to design 2D or 3D products, \eg, sketch-to-comic~\cite{sykora2009lazybrush,sykora2011textoons,liu2018auto,kim2019tag2pix}, sketch-to-shadow~\cite{zheng2020learning,venkataramaiyer2021shad3s}, and sketch-to-normal~\cite{hudon2018deep,su2018interactive}.
+We believe that in future these techniques can be continually improved further by future deep learning techniques.
+These sketch-based designing methods can improve the efficiency in HCI.